SIMOLANT 03/2025

 As above and additional quantities are measured and shown as text:

-Pressure (calculated from the virial of force); this pressure is used in
+= pressure (calculated from the virial of force);

 This pressure for thermostats conserving the linear momenta in the

-periodic and slit boundary conditions include the “kinettip pressure
+periodic and slit boundary conditions include the “kinettic pressure

 correction”.
 Thus, the ideal gas in the limit of ρ→0 gives exact